Gouravjaat07/Lottery-Game/README.md

 ## Features
 - Random ticket generation.
-- Check for winning numbers
+- Check for winning numbers.
 - Buy a new ticket to try again

 ## How to Play